 Volcanoes National Park Rwanda (Parc National Des Volcans)

-Volcanoes National Park, the home for the Mountain Gorillas in Rwanda covers 160sq km area in the north Rwanda and is the oldest national park on the African continent.
-With its protected gorilla species, the park facilitates Gorilla Trekking Safaris in Rwanda, attracting dozens of visitors every day from various corners of the globe.
+Volcanoes National Park Rwanda is the home to the Mountain Gorillas in Rwanda.
+The park covers 160 sq km area in the north Rwanda and is the oldest national park on the African continent.
+With its protected mountain gorilla species, the park facilitates Gorilla Trekking Safaris in Rwanda, attracting dozens of visitors every day from various corners of the globe.
 The park is one of the four mountain gorilla national parks in the world.
 Other three include Bwindi Impenetrable Forest and Mgahinga Gorilla National Park in Uganda plus the Virunga National Park in the DR Congo.

 Volcanoes National Park or Parc National des Volcans in French is found in the northwestern side of Rwanda bordering the Democratic Republic of Congo’s Virunga National Park and Mgahinga Gorilla National Park to the Ugandan side.
 The national park is also a home to five out of the eight volcanoes of the Virunga Mountains.
 These volcanoes include Bisoke, Karisimbi, Gahinga, Muhabura and Sabyinyo which are covered in the tropical rain forest and bamboo.